jeremychone/rust-devai/README.md

 model = "gpt-4o-mini"

 [runtime]
 # Default to 1 if absent.
-Great way to increase speed when remote AI services.
+A great way to increase speed when using remote AI services.
 items_concurrency = 1
 ```